gzur/devenv/README.md

 ```
 ### Build
 #### Specify your own base image.
+By default, `devenv` ships using the centos:6 docker image as a base image.
+This can be overridden via the command line:
 ```bash
 devenv build --verbose --image=python:37
 ```
+Any subsequent `devenv shell` commands run inside the same directory, will default to this image until `devenv clean` is run.

 #### Override the default Dockerfile:
 ```bash